Escape Room: Tournament of Champions: Plot

-Zoey and Rachel make their way out through a manhole back into the city.
+Zoey and Rachel make their way out through a manhole back into a city.
 Overjoyed at first that they are outside, they quickly realize they are still in the game when they encounter a panicked Brianna.
 If they do not make it out of this room, acid rain is periodically sprayed on them.
 The group opens a taxi to escape into but once Zoey enters, the taxi locks Rachel and Brianna out.
-Zoey falls into the next room while Rachel and Brianna succumb to the rain and die.
+Zoey falls into the next room while Rachel and Brianna are killed by the rain.

 The next room is a child's bedroom containing a diary from Sonya, revealing the rooms are based on a fun day out she had with her mother.
 Zoey discovers Sonya's mother is Amanda Harper, who survived her fall in her original escape room and was forced into designing escape rooms for Minos after they abducted her daughter.

 Amanda appears and begs Zoey to become the next puzzle-maker for Minos, warning that she has no choice.
-Ben is revealed to be trapped in a cage.
-When Zoey refuses Minos' demand, Ben's cage starts filling with water, but Zoey and Amanda work together to free him.
+Ben is revealed to be trapped in a glass case.
+When Zoey refuses Minos's demand, Ben's case starts filling with water, but Zoey and Amanda work together to free him.

 They manage to break out, fleeing the facility.
 They report their findings to the police, who retrieve the bodies of Rachel, Brianna, Nathan, and Theo; the news about Minos goes public.
 An FBI agent assures Zoey that Minos will be tracked down.

 Filled with confidence, Zoey decides to take a plane home with Ben.
-Onboard, she sees a woman who resembles her therapist, and then realizes she is in another escape room.
-The distorted voice of Minos' leader mocks Zoey and Ben for falling into their latest trap as the plane begins to fall and sleeping gas fills the cabin.
+On board, she sees a woman who resembles her therapist, and then realizes they are in another escape room.
+The distorted voice of Minos's leader mocks Zoey and Ben for falling into their latest trap as the plane begins to fall and gas fills the cabin.